SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 The following parameter is optional, but we recommend setting it.
 * __sumologic.clusterName__ - An identifier for your Kubernetes cluster.
 This is the name you will see for the cluster in Sumo Logic.
 Default is `kubernetes`.

+The following helm commands support Helm2 or Helm3.

 To install the chart, first add the `sumologic` private repo:

 ```bash